 |Calendars and organizers; self-imposed deadlines; chunking work||Daily log-ons; coordination of online and off-line work; planning for tech. problems|

 Note taking; outlining; underlining or highlighting course texts; graphic organizers

 Phone, email, or personal contact to get help from instructor, or peers

 Charts and records of completed assignments and grades

 Printing out course materials and discussions; off-line composing and editing of postings; sorting discussion threads; summarizing; self-tests; flashcards

 Finding fast computer and Internet connection; creating a psychological place for class

-Accessing technical expertise; peer contacts to reduce loneliness; web-based helpers; using student postings as models
+Accessing technical expertise; peer contacts to reduce loneliness; web-based helpers; using peer postings as models

 Multiple back ups; tracking reading and writing for discussions; frequent checks of online grade book

 Using checklists and rubrics; using instructor comments and grades